 The legendary chemist and microbiologist Louis Pasteur (as in pasteurization) developed an effective anthrax vaccine.
-At the time, anthrax was devastating the sheep industry and the economy of France.
+At the time, the disease was devastating the sheep industry and the economy of France.
 Pasteur unveiled his vaccine to the world in a highly publicized demonstration at Pouilly-le-Fort, in May 1881.
 It was dramatically effective.

-Today the biggest anthrax threat comes when people intentionally try to infect others.
+Today the biggest threat comes when people intentionally try to infect others.
 Anthrax is selected as a bioweapon because it is easy to obtain and because the inhaled form is highly lethal if untreated.
 Powder in the mail is relatively easy to accomplish.
-Turning anthrax into an inhaled weapon of mass destruction would require tremendous skill and resources.
+Turning it into an inhaled weapon of mass destruction would require tremendous skill and resources.

 When you hear in the news that someone has tested positive to anthrax, this does not necessarily mean they have been infected or will become sick.
 Most of the time it just indicates that evidence has been found that the person has been exposed to the spore.

 Between 8,000 and 40,000 spores are the minimum needed to cause an infection in a healthy person.
 It takes from 1 to 60 days for the spores to germinate and begin to cause disease.
-Oral antibiotics taken after exposure can prevent this.
+Oral antibiotics for anthrax taken after exposure can prevent this.
 Neither a positive nor a negative nasal swab test should be used to decide whether a person is treated.
 The test is used by public health officials to get an idea of the exposure radius.
 Everyone with a high likelihood of having been exposed will be treated.

 For preventing anthrax infection, either oral Cipro or oral doxycycline is the agent of choice.
 Neither is used routinely in children.
 The Cipro can affect growing cartilage and ligaments, causing arthritis; the doxycycline can mottle the teeth.
 Nevertheless, in the event of actual anthrax exposure the benefits of using these antibiotics usually outweigh the risks.
 Other antibiotics such as high-dose penicillin, or even erythromycin might work.
 Cephalosporins such as Cefzil or Suprax are not recommended for anthrax.

-For treating an inhalational anthrax infection, IV antibiotics are required.
+For treating an inhalational infection, IV antibiotics for anthrax are required.
 There is also some evidence that giving the anthrax vaccine after exposure can help treatment.
 The vaccine is not available to the public at this time, except to individuals who have anthrax.
 Even if the vaccine were widely available, it is not clear that the benefits would outweigh the risks and side effects for most children.

-I am not taking any antibiotic for this or giving any to my kids.
+I am not taking any antibiotics for anthrax or giving any to my kids.
 I have not stockpiled Cipro.
 I do recommend probiotics, such as the beneficial bacteria found in active culture yogurt, to minimize susceptibility to any infection.
 If I thought my children were exposed I would contact public health officials immediately and have my children tested and started on a 60-day course of oral antibiotics.
 The dose of Cipro used in children is 10 to 15 mg for every kilogram of body weight, twice each day (up to a maximum of 500mg twice a day).
 The dose of doxycycline is 2.5 mg for every kg of body weight, twice each day (up to a maximum of 100mg twice a day).